Plastic Injection molding process

 - Injection Unit: The injection unit consists of a motor screw drive, reciprocating screw, and barrel, heaters, thermocouple, and ring plunger.
 The injection unit has a good number of works to do.
 First, it ensures the blending of the raw materials.
 Second, it provides homogenous heating on the blended materials.
 Third, it also ensures a smooth injection into the mold.
 Tremendous pressure is created here while injecting into the mold.

-Types of the machine
+Types of injection molding machine

 We have described the operation of this machine in the Injection molding process part.
 We knew from above that following the six steps mechanism of the injection molding, we could easily manufacture a plastic product.
 However, An injection molding machine can be of three kinds in nature.